 - Dehydration means that the body has lost too much fluid.
 This can happen with vomiting and/or diarrhea.
 A weight loss of more than 3% is needed.
 Mild diarrhea or mild vomiting does not cause this.
 Neither does a small decrease in fluid intake.

-- Dehydration is the most important complication of diarrhea.
+- Dehydration is the most important problem caused by diarrhea.
 Dehydration is a reason to see your doctor right away.